At A Glance

 VR is safe for older adults with dementia with minimal side effects

-Minimal training is required for effective use of VR systems
+Minimal training is required for effective implementation

 Design limitations remain a key barrier to scaling VR adoption